High Priests of America

 “You mean the boy you thought was me, twice?
 It was cruel, and most of all, very sloppy.
 You’ve been acting boldly, but I’m afraid you haven’t done your research.
 You have not the slightest idea what you are up against.”

 Blaze saw the rage that lit up in the other priest’s eyes turn into surprise.
-Even though the supervising high priest did not move from place, Ixtli’s entire body was jerked away from Blaze and his hands were twisted behind his back.
-The obsidian knife clattered against the stone.
+Even though the supervising high priest did not move from place, Ixtli’s entire body was jerked away.
+Without ever touching him, Blaze then forced him to kneel and twisted his hands behind his back.
+The obsidian knife finally clattered to the stone floor.

 Ixtli gasped and struggled against the grip of the invisible force quite viciously, but in the end ineffectively.

-Blaze rose slowly from the mat and picked the knife up from the floor.
+Blaze rose slowly from the mat and picked up the knife.
 His eyes burnt lilac in the darkness.
-He walked over to the kneeling priest and took hold of his wrists behind his back, pressing the blade to his neck.
+He walked to stand behind the kneeling priest and took hold of his wrists, pressing the blade to his neck.
 “Now, this night is not going as you expected, is it?
 Like I said, very sloppy.”

 “You still think you can ask questions?”
 Blaze mused close to his ear.
 “You’re really quite something.
 I’ll indulge you.
-A little.
+Well, just a little.
 Nobody sent me.
-I go where I wish and take what I want.
+I go where I please.
 Now, what about you?
 Will your god come to your aid or leave you at my mercy?
 Why have you come here?”

 “You don’t have a god?”
 The anger seemed to seep out of Ixtli.
 “You’re on your own?
 And yet you have power… What are you?”

-“You weren’t tolerating me, you didn’t know I was here.”
+“You weren’t tolerating me, you didn’t even know I was here.”

 Ixtli smirked.
 He knew he was good-looking.
 He knew it well.
 “I only took a smidgen of the crop, as you are surely aware.
 How greedy is it to lap a few drops of blood from a small wound of an empire headed for annihilation?”